 The highly granular nature of XBRL allows all kinds of content from facts to XBRL reports to taxonomies, to be broken down to their atomic level, and aggregated back up into the structure you choose.

-To harness these capabilities, XBRL US created the XBRL Rules Processing Language (XULE), an open-source language that allows users to efficiently manage XBRL content, including facts, sets of facts, reports, and taxonomies.
+To harness these capabilities, XBRL US created the open-source Processing Language (XULE), that allows users to efficiently manage XBRL content, including facts, reports, and taxonomies.
 XULE unleashes the power of XBRL content.
 Explore the examples of XULE at work below.

 XULE for Business Rule Generation